Cacti/documentation/User-Management.md

 - ***Account Options***

-  There are currently two account related options that can be set for each user.
+  There are two account related options that can be set for each user.

   - ___User Must Change Password at Next Login___